autc04/Retro68/README.md

 - CMake 2.8
 - GCC dependencies: GMP 4.2+, MPFR 2.3.1+ and MPC 0.8.0+
 - bison version 3.0.2 or later
-- Apple Universal Interfaces (tested with versions 3.1 and 3.4 - see below)
+- Apple Universal Interfaces (version 3.x; version 3.4 is tested)
 - An ancient Mac and/or an emulator.

 For Ubuntu Linux, the following should help a bit: